detec/sku-web-sync/README.md

 - user authentication (GlassFish security realm is used);
 - XLS file upload and check;
 - output of XLS-OEBS changes in SKUs, ability to add, remove XLS file records, rename SKUs in file;
+- output of XLS-OEBS changes in SKU groups, ability to add SKU groups to groups hierarchy and rename them in database;
 - output of XLS-OEBS changes in SKUs, ability to modify SKU names in OEBS, according to new XLS file data;
-- output of XLS-OEBS changes in SKU groups, ability to add, rename or remove SKU groups from groups hierarchy in database;
-- output of XLS-OEBS changes, so that SKU can be placed to another SKU group in database;
+- output of XLS-OEBS changes, so that SKU can be placed to another SKU group in database or removed from the group hierarchy;
 - ability to download modified XLS file from server, if necessary.

 ## Technical details ##